Analysis, forecasting and system identification of a floating offshore wind turbine using dynamic mode decomposition: Results

+\Cref{fig:pred66,fig:pred128,fig:pred185,fig:pred240} show the forecast by the Hankel-DMD for random test sequences taken as representative nowcasting examples.
+The figures show the last part of the training sequence with a solid black line, the test sequence in a dashed black line, and the prediction obtained with the Best$_\text{NRMSE}$, Best$_\text{NAMMAE}$ and Best$_\text{JSD}$ hyperparameters, as reported in \cref{tab:detbestconfnc}, with an orange dash-dotted, yellow dotted and purple dashed line respectively.
+Forecast data are in fairly good agreement with the measurements, particularly for the Best$_\text{NAMMAE}$ and Best$_\text{JSD}$ lines.
+Confirming the previous statement, some predictions of the Best$_\text{NRMSE}$ show a rapidly decaying amplitude, not following the ground truth, see \textit{e.g.,} $T_1$, $T_5$, $\theta$, $\dot{\phi}$, $\dot{v}$, $\dot{w}$, and $h_w$ in \cref{fig:pred185}, or $\dot{\phi}$, $\dot{\theta}$ in \cref{fig:pred66}.

-The worst predicted variables are typically the wind speed estimated by the PLC on the nacelle, the power extracted by the wind turbine, and the rotational speed of its blades.
-The three are naturally correlated, with the wind speed being characterized by the largest stochasticity among all the variables under analysis.
-The other two variables in the mentioned subgroup are characterized by a strongly nonlinear behavior in the given dataset: the strong wind causes the power and the blades' rotational speed to be limited in their maximum values by the turbine control algorithms, which act as a saturator for such signals.
-In addition, and partially as a consequence of the above, these variables are seen to form an almost separate subsystem in the modal analysis of the given dataset; hence, a limited portion of the data can be actually used by the DMD to extract related modal content and produce their forecast, posing the method in a very challenging situation.
-Some difficulties are also encountered for the wave elevation.
-A possible explanation can be sought recalling that the corresponding sensor is physically separated from the platform; the ADCP measures the wave elevation 60 meters away from the platform, desynchronizing the information of this signal to the others.
-This is a probable cause for the modal analysis showing almost no participation of the variable $h_w$ in all the modes but the less energetic one.
-Again, this makes the wave elevation a separate subsystem to be predicted by the DMD with a small subset of data.
+As expected from the nowcasting algorithm, the forecasting accuracy is higher at the beginning of the prediction, but in most cases is satisfactory for the entire window.
+The variables reproduced with the highest errors are the extracted power $P$, the blade rotational speed $\Omega$ and the wind speed $V_w$.
+Their time histories estimated by the PLC on the nacelle do not show strong periodicity in the observed time frame and, moreover, show strong non-linearities: the turbine control algorithms limit the maximum power extracted by the turbine and its blades' rotational speed, for example acting as a saturator when the wind is too strong.
+In addition, and partially as a consequence of the above, these variables are seen to form an almost separate subsystem in the modal analysis; hence, a limited portion of the data can be actually used by the DMD to extract related modal content and produce their forecast, posing the method in a very challenging situation.